paddy-exe/paddy-exe.github.io/content/posts/contributing-to-godot-visual-shader-nodes/index.md

 # How to add Visual Shader Nodes in C++

 Now that we have established how the syntax works in GDScript, let's have a look at the C++ side.
-Later on, we will create a simple example Node: a node that only returns the UVs of a Mesh.
+Later on, we will create a simple example Node: a Node that only returns the UVs of a Mesh.

-The files you need to change to create new nodes are:
+The files you need to change to create new Nodes are:
 * ``scene/resources/visual_shader_nodes.cpp``
 * ``scene/resources/visual_shader_nodes.h``
 * ``scene/register_scene_types.cpp``